-Over the past fifteen years I’ve embarked on many note-writing expeditions for Inntravel, both by bicycle and on foot.
+"Over the past fifteen years I’ve embarked on many note-writing expeditions for Inntravel, both by bicycle and on foot.
 The Villages & Valleys of Provence cycling tour is dear to my heart, and not just because I live at its doorstep.
-Few regions in France pack as much beauty, gastronomy, history and diversity in such a small stretch of land.
-Vineyards, lavender fields and olive groves give way to cherry orchards and truffle oak plantations; stunning medieval villages are perched high above the plains, rising in concentric circles to renaissance castles and Romanesque churches; golden-grey stone walls line tiny country roads, and lead to the bright ochre sands of Roussillon, where homes and landscapes are painted in every hue from pale yellow to deep red.
+Few regions in France pack as much beauty, gastronomy, history and diversity into such a small stretch of land.
+Vineyards, lavender fields and olive groves give way to cherry orchards and truffle oak plantations; stunning medieval villages are perched high above the plains, rising in concentric circles to Renaissance castles and Romanesque churches; golden-grey stone walls line tiny country roads, and lead to the bright ochre sands of Roussillon, where homes and landscapes are painted in every hue from pale yellow to deep red.
 And Inntravel’s itinerary explores the heart of it all."

 Heart of the Yorkshire Dales

-I have experienced many of Inntravel’s UK holidays – I’ve beach-walked in Northumberland; climbed the Eildon Hills in the Scottish Borders; and seen kingfishers on the Waveney in Suffolk – but the Yorkshire Dales holds a special place in my heart and has done ever since I first went there on family holidays as a child.
+"I have experienced almost all of Inntravel’s UK holidays – I’ve beach-walked in Northumberland; climbed the Eildon Hills in the Scottish Borders; and seen kingfishers on the Waveney in Suffolk – but the Yorkshire Dales holds a special place in my heart and has done ever since I first went there on family holidays as a child.
 The names of the hills, rivers and villages roll off the tongue like old friends and whenever I visit, it’s a joy to find myself in the middle of some traditional town, watching the world go by while I lace up my boots ready to set out on a walk.
 Inntravel’s Heart of the Yorkshire Dales holiday visits some of my very favourite Dales’ haunts: the raging torrents of Aysgarth Falls; austere Castle Bolton; and the flower-filled meadows of the Ure Valley.
 Yes, the Dales is a magical place."